 Free verse is a type of poem that appeals to those who find strict forms intimidating.
 There are no rules, the poem can establish any rhythm, and rhyme is entirely optional.
 This is a great form to try if you’re new to writing poetry, or want the freedom to explore all kinds of structures and ideas.
 Free verse is often used in contemporary poetry, such as in Ada Limón’s How to Triumph Like a Girl.

 Acrostic poems are fun, and very well-known.
 You may have written an acrostic or two during your time at school.
 Acrostics vertically spell out a name, word, or phrase, with each letter that begins each new line of a poem.
-Lewis Carroll’s Acrostic spells out the names of three children he knew, and to whom he gave the poem as a gift.
+Lewis Carroll’s Acrostic spells out the names of three children he knew, to whom he gave the poem as a gift.

 The term ekphrastic poetry refers to any poem that uses a visual image or work of art as inspiration.
 Ekphrastic poetry is not about form, rigidity, or structure, but the connection between poetry and art.
 It’s often created by poets writing down details about an art form and how it makes them feel, or imagining when and how the art form was created.
 Self-Portrait with Sylvia Plath’s Braid by Diane Seuss is a contemporary example of an ekphrastic poem.

 A ballad is a form of narrative verse, and its focus on storytelling can be musical or poetic.
-They typically follow the pattern of rhymed quatrains, which use a rhyme scheme of ABAB or ABCB.
+Ballads typically follow the pattern of rhymed quatrains, which use a rhyme scheme of ABAB or ABCB.
 Though this is often how they are structured, this is not always the case, as the form is loose and can be altered.
 An example of a ballad is Samuel Taylor Coleridge’s The Rime of the Ancient Mariner.

 11. Lyric Poetry